hollystill/LowCostGNSS/README.md

 1. The u-blox receiver is controlled by an [Adafruit Feather M0 Adalogger](https://www.adafruit.com/product/2796) data logger.
 Components include a Cortex-M0+ microcontroller and a micro-SD card port.
 A helpful overview is available [here:](https://learn.adafruit.com/adafruit-feather-m0-adalogger/)

-1.The Arduino code is in the software directory...
+2. The Arduino code is in the software directory...

-1. The steps to ...
+3. The steps to ...

 ### File formats